hrishitdeycs/Python_programs/program_8.md

-WaP to create a list of only the even integers appearing in the input list(may have elements of other types) using for loop and list comprehension.
+# WAP to create a list of only the even integers appearing in the input list(may have elements of other types) using for loop and list comprehension.
 ```bash
 def cubes():
     newlist= []